SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

 1. The association between shutdowns and Republican control of the House is statistically significant by test of proportion, with $p \sim 0.7\%$ and FDR $\sim 2.1\%$.
-   That is, we're pretty sure there's a relationship between Republicans controlling the House and a government shutdown.
+   That is, we're pretty darn sure there's a relationship between Republicans controlling the House and a government shutdown.
 2. There is no similar association with Republican control of the Senate or Presidency.
    Given the constitutional requirement that funding bills start in the House, this is